yochiyochirb/vimrc/README.md

 ### Unite

+The unite is a plugin which can search and display information from arbitrary sources like files, buffers or recently used files.

 A few things at least you have to know about Unite are:

 - `<Leader>ur` : to "unite" recently opened files